Market

 32. INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY:

-areas and there by strengthens the control system.
-Significant audit observations and
+there by strengthens the control system.
+Significant audit observations and recommendations along with

-recommendations along with the corrective actions thereon are presented to the Audit Committee
+the corrective actions thereon are presented to the Audit Committee of the Board.

 33. MANAGEMENT DISCUSSION & ANALYSIS REPORT:

-34 (e) read with schedule V, Part B of SEBI (Listing Obligations and Disclosure Requirements),
+read with schedule V, Part B of SEBI (Listing Obligations and Disclosure Requirements), Regulations 2015

-Regulations 2015 with the stock exchange in India is annexed herewith as Annexure- IV to this
+with the stock exchange in India is annexed herewith as Annexure- II to this report.

-that they are not aware of any circumstance or situation, which exists or may be reasonably
+are not aware of any circumstance or situation, which exists or may be reasonably anticipated, that could

-with the Company, other than sitting fees, commission and reimbursement of expenses incurred by
+the Company, other than sitting fees, commission and reimbursement of expenses incurred by them for the

 35. FAMILIARISATION PROGRAMMES:

-the Company, their roles, rights, responsibilities in the Company, nature of the industry in which the
+Company, their roles, rights, responsibilities in the Company, nature of the industry in which the Company

-Company operates, etc. through familiarization programme.
-The Company also conducts orientation
+operates, etc. through familiarization programme.
+The Company also conducts orientation programme

-programme upon induction of new Directors, as well as other initiatives to update the Directors on a
+upon induction of new Directors, as well as other initiatives to update the Directors on a continuing basis.

-continuing basis.
-The familiarization programme for Independent Directors is disclosed on the
+The familiarization programme for Independent Directors is disclosed on the Company's website

 A. Conservation of Energy: